matoanbach/RHCSA/Sample Exams/largeone.md

 3. Write a bash shell script that takes a service name as an argument and checks whether it is active.
 If the service is running, print "Service <name> is running".
 If it is inactive or does not exist, print "Service <name> is not running".
 If no argument is provided, print a usage message and exit with status 2.

 4. Write a bash shell script that checks disk usage on the /home directory.
 If usage exceeds 80%, append a warning message to /var/log/homedir_usage.log with the timestamp and current usage percentage.
 Otherwise, append a normal status message with the current usage.

+5. Write a bash shell script that finds all files in /var/log owned by root that have write permissions for others (o+w) and removes that permission while logging the changes to /var/tmp/permissions_fixed.log.